 SWCGA Boys Championship Rd 1 Thursday 13th July

-The format is unique, involving the six south western counties of Wiltshire, Gloucester, Somerset, Devon, Cornwall and of course Dorset, each playing the other in a series of matches over five days, with a 36-hole medal on the Tuesday to decide the individual South Western championship.
+The format is unique, involving the six south western counties of Wiltshire, Gloucester, Somerset, Devon, Cornwall and, of course, Dorset.
+Each county plays the other in a series of matches over five days, with a 36-hole medal on the Tuesday to decide the individual South Western Championship.
 The medal competition also decides which county shall represent the South Western area in the English County Championship finals.
 This is determined by the aggregate scores of six players from each of the six counties whose names are nominated prior to the commencement of play.

 This qualification was introduced in 1955 and, in recent years, its outcome has tended to overshadow the result of the South Western team championship, which is decided by matchplay, and has always been regarded as the raison d’être of the meeting.